vessels-tech/papers/gw_iota_climate_ledger.md

->GWIota puts a price on groundwater, enables farmers to better share water, and become more resilient in the face of global warming.
+**GWIota puts a price on groundwater, enables farmers to better share water, and become more resilient in the face of global warming.**

 ## Groundwater Iota

 GWIota is a project we've been considering over the last 6 months.
-It comes out of our experiences learning about groundwater scarcity in India, and our desire to test out IOTA in the real world - especially in emerging markets.
+It comes out of our experiences learning about groundwater scarcity in India, and our desire to see DLT used for climate change intervention in the real world.

-GWIota utilizes IOTA flash channels for making micro payments between smart pumps, effectively putting a price on groundwater.
+GWIota utilizes IOTA flash channels for making feeless micro payments between smart pumps, effectively putting a price on groundwater.
 Instead of paying to a central authority, a smart pump is capable of paying others in a network of collective farmers in a groundwater cooperative.
 This accurately puts the price of groundwater right where the costs are imposed, on a farmer's neighbour.

 ## Background